11 Days Rwanda Safari: Gorilla trekking and Wildlife tour

 Dinner at your hotel in Kigali.

-When the time is appropriate, your guide will escort you to the airport for your return or onward flight.
+When the time is appropriate, your guide will escort you to the airport for your onward flight or to your accommodation in Kigali.

 Akagera National Park